 Multiple studies have found that being around animals can improve moods and reduce the risk of developing depression.

 Other studies have found that dogs in particular can support in decreasing the feelings of anxiety and sadness as well as increasing physical activity.
 A calming effect and noticeably lower blood pressure levels have also been observed in nursing homes.

 Resident animals also boast a lot of benefits for those living in homes.
 One study has found that having a dog living in a home led to reduced levels of challenging behaviour.
 Pets have also been found to significantly reduce agitation and aggression.

 Increased social and physical activity

 Animal-assisted therapy also correlated highly with an increase in social interaction between residents of a care home.
-But not only that, being around animals encourages residents to take part in more physical activity, benefiting not only their mental wellbeing, but their fitness too.
+But not only that, being around animals encourages residents to take part in more physical activity.
+This benefits not only their mental wellbeing but their fitness too.

-If you want to discover more about how our care (and animals!) could benefit you or a loved one, get in contact with a member of the team.
+Want to discover more about how our care (and animals!) could benefit you or a loved one?
+Get in contact with a member of the team.
 Leave a message via our contact form or give us a call on 01359 230773.